Long Lens/Long Exposure/Image Stabilization Lesson Learned, & Follow-ups « Arthur Morris/BIRDS AS ART

 Don’t forget; the earth moves more than enough to blur any image of the moon with even a relatively short exposure like 1/2 sec…. artie

-• avatar Stan Cunningham
+• Stan Cunningham

 Thanks Art, good to know and appreciate all you share.